aws/karpenter-provider-aws/website/content/en/preview/upgrade/upgrade-guide.md

 ### Install Karpenter

-1. **Determine the current cluster version**: Run the following to make sure that your Karpenter version is v0.31:
+1. Determine the current cluster version: Run the following to make sure that your Karpenter version is v0.31:
    ```
    kubectl get pod -A | grep karpenter
    kubectl describe pod -n karpenter-xxxxxxxxxx-xxxxx | grep Image: | grep v0.....